 Primary and secondary education

 Scotland has a national curriculum for primary and secondary education: the Curriculum for Excellence.
-The curriculum consists of 2 phases:

-The complete curriculum has 5 levels:
+The complete curriculum has 5 phases (levels):

 - Early level: pre-school education and Primary 1 (P1).